Overwatch League: Player eligibility and benefits

-Overwatch League players, while on a team's contract, are paid an annual salary.
-In the first year, a player's salary was a minimum of US$54,249 set by the league.
-Additionally, the league offers players with health and retirement benefits, as well as housing and training support.
+Overwatch League players, while on a team's contract, were paid an annual salary.
+As of the 2023 season, a player's salary was a minimum of US$54,249 set by the league.
+Additionally, the league offered players with health and retirement benefits, as well as housing and training support.
 Blizzard required team owners to provide the signed players with bonuses representing at least 50% of the team's winnings and revenue.
-Players can negotiate for larger amounts with their team's owners and larger portion of the bonus revenue-sharing from tournament winnings and other income.
+Players could negotiate for larger amounts with their team's owners and larger portion of the bonus revenue-sharing from tournament winnings and other income.
 For example, in 2017, Jay "sinatraa" Won secured the league's highest salary of $150,000 for his spot on the San Francisco Shock, along with a 50% share of the team's bonuses.

-Players are expected to follow a code of conduct set by Blizzard while playing and representing the league, and may face suspension and fines for violating these, in addition to any penalties the team itself may impose.
+Players were expected to follow a code of conduct set by Blizzard while playing and representing the league, and may have face suspension and fines for violating these, in addition to any penalties the team itself may impose.
 A noted incident shortly after the league's launch saw Dallas Fuel's Félix "xQc" Lengyel suspended by the league for four games and fined $2,000 for making homophobic comments about another player; the Fuel further suspended him for the remainder of the first stage of play.
 Following additional conduct violations in the second stage that led to further suspension, xQc was released by the Fuel.
 Blizzard has since started its online "discipline tracker" in December 2018 to list players who have been temporarily suspended or fined for actions related to their behavior as representatives of the Overwatch League.
-Players, as part of their benefits, receive media training to help with speaking to the press and public about their roles, an issue that has been a problem in previous organized esport systems.
+Players, as part of their benefits, received media training to help with speaking to the press and public about their roles, an issue that has been a problem in previous organized esport systems.